paritytech/substrate-debug-kit/README.md

 cargo run -- --uri wss://kusama-rpc.polkadot.io/ -vv staking --count 50 --reduce
 ```

-### Logging

-Scripts output additional information as logs.
-You need to enable them by setting `RUST_LOG`
-environment variable.

-Also, you can always use `-v`, `-vv`, ... to get more output out of each script.

 ### Connecting to a node

 By default it will attempt to connect to a locally running node running at `ws://127.0.0.1:9944`.

 Connect to a different node using the `--uri` argument e.g. `--uri wss://kusama-rpc.polkadot.io/`.

-### Uri Format

 - **`ws://`** prefix: plain (unencrypted) websockets connection.
 - **`wss://`** prefix: TLS (encrypted) websockets connection.